soda-research/vitrage/doc/source/add-new-datasource.rst

     a.
 Neighbor vertex with it's partial data so vitrage will know to where to connect the edge.
     b.
-Edge that connects the vertex to its' neighbor.
+Edge that connects the vertex to its neighbor.

 Note that for every driver there should be a matching Transformer.
 A transformer should inherit from